The-Academic-Observatory/coki-oa-web/README.md

 ### wrangler.toml
 Two wrangler.toml files need to be created, one for the Web App Cloudflare Worker and one for the API Cloudflare Worker.

-For the web app, see the wrangler.toml.example file for an example of how to create the wrangler.toml file.
+For the web app, see the wrangler.example.toml file for an example of how to create the wrangler.toml file.
 Add the file to the WRANGLER_CONFIG Github Secret.

-For the API, see workers-api/wrangler.toml.example file for an example of how to create the wrangler.toml file.
+For the API, see workers-api/wrangler.example.toml file for an example of how to create the wrangler.toml file.
 Add the file to the WRANGLER_CONFIG_API Github Secret.

 ### Cloudflare API Token